PlayStation Portable: Room for PlayStation Portable

 At Tokyo Game Show 2009, Sony announced that a service similar to PlayStation Home, the PS3's online community-based service, was being developed for the PSP.
 Named "Room" (stylized R∞M), it was being beta-tested in Japan from October 2009 to April 2010.
 It could be launched directly from the PlayStation Network section of the XMB.
 As in Home, PSP owners would have been able to invite other PSP owners into their rooms to "enjoy real time communication".
 Development of Room halted on April 15, 2010, due to feedback from the community.

-SensMe application

-The SensMe software, which had already existed on some Walkman music players and Sony Ericsson handsets, was added to the PSP through a software update in 2009.
-It is a music analyser that reads music files stored on the PSP and categorises them into "channels" representing moods and creates automatic playlists from it.
-The PSP has support for the playback of MP3 and ATRAC audio files, as well as WMA since firmware version 2.60.